September 7, 2020

 There are a number of ways to think about this freelance goal.
-It could be a long-term goal to take three weeks of vacation from your full-time freelance writing career in 2020.
+It could be a long-term goal to take three weeks of vacation from your full-time freelance writing career next year.
 Another goal could be to work fewer hours per week.
 (How many hours do freelancers work per week?)
 Maybe your goal is to track how much time you spend writing each article.
-If you feel that you’re not prioritizing freelancing as a side hustle, your short-term goal might be to work on it for 7 to 10 hours a week this month, and then 15 hours a week by the next season.
+If you feel that you’re not prioritizing freelancing as a side hustle, your short-term goal might be to work on freelancing for 7 to 10 hours a week this month, and then 15 hours a week by the next season.
 A good short-term freelance goal could be to write faster so you can earn a higher hourly rate.

-When I addressed how many hours freelancer each week in that blog linked above and say that I aim for 30, those are the billable hours I’m working where I’m earning money for my time.
-I aim for at least $75 an hour freelancing on the low end and about 30 hours a week.
-That would average $2,250 of business weekly, times four weeks a month, times 12 a year, for an annual income of $117,000 gross if I didn’t take any time off and always hit that hourly rate for 30 hours a week.
-Oftentimes, my hourly rate is higher than that.
+When I addressed how many hours freelancers work each week in that blog linked above and say that I aim for 30, those are the billable hours I’m working where I’m earning money for my time.
+I aim to earn $100 an hour freelancing and working about 10 to 15 billable hours a week.